arabcoders/watchstate/README.md

 but if you fail to run the container you can try setting the `user: "0:0"` if that works it means you have permissions issues. refer to [FAQ](FAQ.md) to troubleshoot the problem.

+**Note**: For `Unraid` users you need add value to the `Extra Parameters` section in advanced tab. add the following value `--user 99:100`.
+This has to happen before you start the container, otherwise it will have the old user id, and you then have to run the following command from terminal `chown -R 99:100 /mnt/user/appdata/watchstate`.

 # Adding backend

 After starting the container you should start adding your backends and to do so run the following command: